 Kid-Friendly New Years Eve Traditions and Activities

 Kid-Friendly New Year’s Eve Traditions and Activities.
-They are all encompassed in a fun way to pass the time the day you wait for the ball to drop!
+They are all brought together in a fun way to pass the time while you wait for the ball to drop!

 Balloon Count Down

-This is done with 12 balloons.
+This countdown is done with 12 balloons.
 Each has a piece of paper inside with an activity written on it.
 You can pop a balloon every hour of the day if you are super ambitious with older kids who are patient.
+You could use envelopes of bags instead of balloons but they are the most fun!

-If you have younger kids as I do, know they have a hard time waiting and you like them going to bed at a normal hour there is a shorter way!
-Popping a balloon every 15 minutes for 3 hours seems a lot more appealing.
+If you have younger kids then you know they have a hard time waiting.
+And just like me, you like them going to bed at a normal hour!
+There is a shorter way to celebrate the New Year instead of staying up all night with kids.
+Popping a balloon every 15 minutes for 3 hours is a lot more realistic.

 Feel free to change up the time increments any way you like.
-The main point is to number the balloons 1-12 to “count down” the time.
-You could try to hang them from the ceiling or on the wall in the shape of a clock face.
-I went on the floor for my kids to search for the number.
+The main goal is to number the balloons 1-12 and “count down” the time.
+You can try to hang them from the ceiling or on the wall in the shape of a clock face.
+I just tossed our balloons on the floor for my kids to search for the number.
+If you don’t have balloons remember you could do paper bags, envelopes, boxes, etc.

-Keep reading for an awesome list of activities to put inside of those balloons!!!
-Lots of links to help you find, make, recycle or buy what you need to create these fun activities with your family.
+Keep reading for awesome activities to put inside of those balloons!!!
+Lots of ideas to help you find, make, recycle, or buy what you need to create these fun activities with your family.
+Here is a printable list of the activities.
+Just print, cut, and stick them inside the balloons.

 1. Take a group photo.